CoolDad101/swiftcheat/Swift_Notes.md

 ### return " "
 returns specified object
 ### import
 imports Frameworks, Modules.
 Use at application top level or within desired scope

+## CLASS INSTANTIATION
+### ()
+Use parenthese to instantiate a predefined Object(see **Object**)
+ie: soapbars() an Object "soapbars" is instantiated by calling its name.